platformsh/platformsh-docs/docs/src/configuration/app/build.md

 `composer` will run `composer --no-ansi --no-interaction install --no-progress --prefer-dist --optimize-autoloader` if a `composer.json` file is detected.

-Note that by default, PHP containers include the latest Composer 1.x release.
+Note that by default, PHP 7 containers include the latest Composer 1.x release.
 If you wish to use Composer 2.x, add it as a `dependency` (see the section below).
+PHP 8 containers include the latest Composer 2.x release.

 ```yaml
 dependencies: